PurdueIndie/PurdueIndie.github.io/README.md

 #purduegamedev.club
 This is the Purdue Independent Game Developer's Club's main website.
+Go to the development branch to see readable code.
+Everything in master has been minified.
+You should not be making any commits to master except for merging with development branch or minifying changes.

 ##Primary Contributors
 * Charlie Su (@DontSuCharlie)